Dustin Poirier: 2018

 After the Pettis fight, Poirier signed a new contract with UFC although he had three fights remaining in his previous contract.
 Poirier faced Justin Gaethje on April 14, 2018, at UFC on Fox 29.
 He won the fight via TKO in the fourth round.
 This fight earned him the Fight of the Night bonus award.

 Poirier faced Eddie Alvarez in a rematch on July 28, 2018, in the main event at UFC on Fox 30.
 He won the fight via TKO in the second round.
 This win earned him the Performance of the Night award.

 On August 3, 2018, it was announced that Poirier had agreed to fight Nate Diaz on November 3, 2018, in Madison Square Garden.
 The bout was expected to be the co-headliner of UFC 230.
 However, on October 10, 2018, it was announced that Poirier pulled out due to a hip injury and as a result the bout was cancelled.

 2019

-Poirier faced UFC Featherweight Champion Max Holloway for the Interim UFC Lightweight Championship on April 13, 2019, at UFC 236.
-He won the back-and-forth fight by unanimous decision to earn the title and breaking Holloway's thirteen fight win-streak.
-This fight earned him the Fight of the Night award, his fourth consecutive performance bonus.
+As a result of the Khabib Nurmagomedov incident at UFC 229, the then lightweight champion Nurmagomedov was unable to defend his undisputed title until late 2019 which led to an interim lightweight title fight.
+For the Interim UFC Lightweight Championship, Poirier faced UFC Featherweight Champion Max Holloway on April 13, 2019, at UFC 236.
+He won the back–and–forth fight by unanimous decision to earn the title and also break Holloway's thirteen fight win-streak.
+This fight also earned him the Fight of the Night award, his fourth consecutive performance bonus.

 Poirier faced the undefeated and undisputed UFC Lightweight Champion Khabib Nurmagomedov on September 7, 2019, in a title unification bout at UFC 242.
 He lost the bout via rear-naked choke submission in the third round.